holden-chen/holden-chen/README.md

 # Holden Chen

-Salesforce Admin/Developer, Software Engineer.
+Software developer.
 I work mainly with JavaScript and Python, and I'm learning Go in my free time.

 # Places Online You Can Find Me